 BIO 1113 Biological Sciences

 PHY 1113 Physical Science

 MTH 1123 College Algebra

 Physical Education: 4 hours

 PED 2232 Wellness and Lifestyle

 2 hours from activity courses without duplication: PED 1101-2291

 General Biblical Studies: 18 hours

-BIB 1123 The Church in Ministry and Mission
+BIB 1223 The Church in Ministry and Mission

 BIB 2213 Bible Study

 REL 1133 Authentic Christianity

 REL 1173 Introduction to Biblical Literature

 THE 2113 Introduction to Theology and Apologetics

 THE 2333 Pentecostal Doctrine and History

 MAJOR STUDIES 57 Hours

-Core Studies: 38 hours
+Core Studies: 33 hours

 ACC 2213 Principles of Financial Accounting

+BUS 1123 Survey of Economics

 BUS 2133 Technology Applications Certification

-BUS 1112 A Christian Vision of Business

-BUS 1123 Survey of Economics

 BUS 2253 Business Law I

 BUS 3413 Statistics

-BUS 4113 Business Ethics

-BUS 4443 Business Finance

 BUS 4453 International Business

 BUS 4473 Strategy and Policy in Business

+FIN 2113 Principles of Finance

 MGT 2313 Principles of Management

 MGT 2383 Management Communications

 MKT 2323 Principles of Marketing

-Professional Development: 19 hours
+Professional Development: 24 hours

 BUS 3123 Project Management

 BUS 3133 Global Team Leadership

+BUS 4113 Business Ethics

 BUS 4123 Quality Improvement and Management

-BUS 4591 Business Administration Internship
+BUS 4443 Business Finance

-HRM 3113 Human Resources Management
+MGT 4910 Management Practicum

-6 hours of upper level courses from ACC/HRM/MGT/MKT
+9 hours of upper level courses from ACC/HRM/MGT/MKT

 GENERAL ELECTIVES 12 Hours

 TOTAL PROGRAM REQUIREMENTS 120 Hours

 The Business Administration major is designed to provide academic experiences with a Christian perspective to facilitate students' abilities to perform responsibly and effectively in entry-level positions in the business administrative environment.

-Upon completion of this program, students will:
+Upon completion of this program, students will be able to:

 - 1. Utilize critical thinking skills and knowledge competencies to generate business strategies across a broad range of disciplines.

 - 2. Apply management fundamentals including planning, organizing, directing, and controlling a business organization.

 - 3. Demonstrate an understanding of how legal and ethical principles influence and impact organizations.

 - 1. All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied.

 - 2. First-year students enrolled full-time are to include GES 1122 in their first semester schedule.

 - 3. First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
 Exceptions will be granted only with approval of the College Dean.

 - 4. All students must obtain and complete a 120-hour internship in their major field of study, subject to departmental approval.

-BUSINESS SPORT MANAGEMENT

-Students desiring to matriculate to this bachelor's program may transfer to the campus in Waxahachie, TX or apply to continue as distance education students.
-It is not currently available as a residential program at SAGU AIC.
+ASSOCIATE OF SCIENCE - BUSINESS ADMINISTRATION

+The Associate of Science in Business Administration provides curricular offerings, from a Christian perspective, to assist students in developing into productive employees in the business environment.

+Upon completion of this program, students will:

+- 1. Demonstrate knowledge of introductory business principles and practices as well as basic business terminology.

+- 2. Demonstrate basic proficiency in financial accounting.

+- Demonstrate basic proficiency in the following computer applications: word processing, electronic spreadsheets, database, and presentation graphics to solve a variety of personal computer-related problems.

+- 1. All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied.

+- 2. First-year students enrolled full-time are to include GES 1122 in their first semester schedule.

+- 3. First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
+Exceptions will be granted only with approval of the College Dean.

-GENERAL EDUCATION STUDIES 51 Hours
+GENERAL EDUCATION STUDIES 43 Hours

 General Education: 14 hours

 COM 1143 Fundamentals of Speech Communication

-ENG 1113 Composition and Rhetoric I

-ENG 1123 Composition and Rhetoric II
+ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II

 3 hours from the following: